Reynosa: Geography

 Reynosa is the largest and most populous city in the state of Tamaulipas, followed by Matamoros, Nuevo Laredo, Ciudad Victoria, Tampico, and Río Bravo.
-In addition, the international Reynosa–McAllen Metropolitan Area counts with a population of 1,500,000 inhabitants, making it the third largest metropolitan area in the Mexico–U.S. border after San Diego–Tijuana and El Paso–Juárez.
+In addition, the international Reynosa–McAllen Metropolitan Area has a population of 1,500,000 inhabitants, making it the third largest metropolitan area in the Mexico–U.S. border after San Diego–Tijuana and El Paso–Juárez.
 Reynosa is the 30th largest city in Mexico and anchors the largest metropolitan area in Tamaulipas.

 In 2011, Reynosa was the fastest growing city in the state of Tamaulipas, and was among the top five fastest growing cities in Mexico.

 The city is about 11 mi south of McAllen, Texas.

 Climate

 Reynosa has a semi-arid climate (Köppen climate classification BSh) with short, mild winters and hot summers.

 Winters are mild and dry with a January high of 22 C and a low of 11 C although temperatures can fall below 10 C. Summers are hot with a July mean of 30 C and temperatures can exceed 40 C anytime from May until August.
-The average annual precipitation is 452 mm, with most of it being concentrated in the summer months though the months May and June are the wettest.
+The average annual precipitation is 452 mm, with most of it being concentrated in the summer months though the months of May and June are the wettest.